mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

   1. **No Authentication**
   Turning this off seems to alleviate a lot of the hassle of trying to get the debugger to connect to the remote client app.
 I debug on a private or wired network and only have the remote client running when I need to debug, so the lack of security doesn't concern me here.
   2. **Allow any user to debug**
-  I use this setting because don't log into my Windows 10 VM via Parallels and sometimes my coworker also needs to debug on the Surface.
+  I use this setting because don't log into my Windows 10 VM via Parallels so I've had an issue with that.
+I also use this when my coworker needs to debug on the Surface.
   <img src="{{site.baseurl}}/images/WiredSurfaceDebugging/AuthMode.png" width="300px" />

 - If you find yourself switching from connected in disconnected frequently, it's a pain to keep typing in the same 2 IP addresses over and over in the Remote Machine textbox.
 Undo (Ctrl + Z) works inside that textbox.